Revalex-Technologies/Selenix-Browser/docs/extensions.md

 # Extensions

-selenix has partial support for Chrome extensions (keep that in mind)
+while Selenix does support chroome extensions it only supports the older MV2 extensions, i am currently in the process of migrating to the new MV3.

 # Installing an extension